-In many places throughout the country, the peace and enjoyment of a pleasant evening outdoors are disrupted by annoying, biting mosquitoes.
+In many places throughout the country, the peace and enjoyment of a pleasant evening outdoors is disrupted by annoying, biting mosquitoes.
 This warm-weather pest can be a real nuisance and put a damper on many outdoor plans and activities.
 What a lot of people don’t realize is many of these mosquitoes can also carry a variety of diseases that can be transmitted to both humans and pets.
 Depending on the type of species, some mosquitoes can transmit diseases that result in a lot more than just an itchy rash.
 One such species will be arriving in certain areas of the country soon, with predictions of more widespread activity throughout this summer.

 A New Threat Has Arrived

 Scientists have identified a new species of mosquito—Aedes scapularis—that can transmit several nasty diseases.
 They’re warning residents in specific areas of the country that this new species is capable of transmitting diseases like yellow fever virus, Venezuelan equine encephalitis virus, dog heartworm, and other pathogens.
-This non–native mosquito currently has a wide range, from Texas to parts of South America and throughout much of the Caribbean.
+This non-native mosquito currently has a wide range, from Texas to parts of South America and throughout much of the Caribbean.
 It has also become widespread in several South Florida counties, and experts predict many other areas could be highly suitable for the species to thrive and multiply.
 Researchers, using a process known as ecological niche modeling—a machine-learning algorithm that predicts the potential distribution of the species across regions—identified as many as 16 counties in Florida as “highly suitable.”
 Other areas like Louisiana, Mississippi, Georgia, and parts of South Carolina could become potential breeding grounds for the species to spread.
-Much like the other species, there are some quick mosquito facts that you should be aware of.

 Increased Awareness and Vigilance Recommended